1. Applying for Accommodation

 We offer some designated alcohol-free flats/groups for new undergraduates, subject to sufficient demand.
 When living in an alcohol-free flat or group you, or your guests, are not permitted to keep, drink or bring alcohol into your accommodation.
 No applicant will be placed in alcohol-free accommodation if they have not applied for it.

-1.10 Applying for LGBTQ+ accommodation
+LGBTQ+ accommodation

-Our LGBTQ+ accommodation provision is open to people of all genders, and is exclusively for those who identify as LGBTQ+.
+Our LGBTQ+ accommodation provision is open to first-year undergraduates of all genders, and is exclusively for those who identify as LGBTQ+.
 You can select the option regardless of which gender identity/identities you hold and can expect to live with students of other gender identities that fall under LGBTQ+.
 If you wish to live in single sex accommodation, then please select that option when applying rather than LGBTQ+.

 2. Room Allocations